 9. Try to please others

-Just like changing others will not bring you long-term happiness, trying to please others will never make you happy either, because:
+Just as changing others will not bring you long-term happiness, trying to please others will never make you happy, because:

 - It’s impossible to please everyone.
 Even if you please one person, there will be someone else who is unhappy with you, because everyone is different.